hmrc/common-transit-convention-traders/resources/public/api/conf/2.0/docs/errors.md

 400 BadRequest: The "code" field in the Json body provides the exact cause:

-* `SCHEMA_VALIDATION`: The request body failed to validate against the appropriate schema, check the `validationErrors` field for more details
+* `SCHEMA_VALIDATION`: The request body failed to validate against the appropriate schema.
+Check the `validationErrors` field for more details.

 401 Unauthorized: If client passes invalid auth credentials